osiweb/unified_retro_keyboard/firmware/asdf/README.md

 ### build manually (e.g., for development)

-1) make and build directories for the desired architectures:
+1) make build directories for the desired architectures:

         mkdir build-atmega328p build-atmega2560

-3) enter each build directory and run cmake for the desired architecture.
+2) enter each build directory and run cmake for the desired architecture.

         cd build-atmega2560
         cmake .. -DARCH=atmega2560 -DCMAKE_BUILD_TYPE=RELEASE
-   >    make
+        make

-4) to run unit tests, the process is the same as above, with "test" as the
+3) to run unit tests, the process is the same as above, with "test" as the
    target:

         mkdir build-test
         cd build-test
         cmake .. -DARCH=test
-        cd src
-        ctest
+        make && ctest

 ## Porting

 This firmware was written in modular, portable C99, to be compiled with GCC (avr-gcc for the Atmega).
-The hardware-sepecific files are in Arch/*.[ch].
-To adapt the Atmega port for additional hardware, enter the ./src/Arch directory, and copy the files asdf_arch_atmega2560.c and asdf_arch_astmeg2560.h to new filenames, and edit them to suit the hardware changes.
+The hardware-specific files are in Arch/*.[ch].
+To adapt the Atmega port for additional hardware, enter the ./src/Arch directory, and copy the files asdf_arch_atmega2560.c and asdf_arch_atmega2560.h to new filenames, and edit them to suit the hardware changes.

 The firmware is designed to run from ROM on a slow vintage processor, with a